devipriya006/ACM-Research-FOSS/README.md

-These Bash script organizes downloaded files from VTOP into categorized folders using two methods:
+These Bash scripts organizes downloaded files from VTOP into categorized folders using two methods:

 By File Type -> Groups files into Documents, Presentations, PDFs, and Miscellaneous.